-- (b) Outline of an NJC Dismissal Arbitration Panel procedure - (i) The NJC Dismissal Arbitration Panel will include an equal number of trades union and employer members. - (ii) Panel hearings will normally be held in London.
-A special request for a local panel may be considered but only if there is no loss of time in arranging the hearing.
+- (b) Outline of an NJC Dismissal Arbitration Panel procedure - (i) The NJC Dismissal Arbitration Panel will include an equal number of trades union and employer members. - (ii) Panel hearings will be held in London.
+Alternatively, where both parties to the Stage 4 application agree, the virtual Stage 4 arrangements as detailed in NJC Communique 04(20) and Guidance Note (20)03 may be requested.
+The current